mariannabolognesi/Semantic-Feature-Norms/README.md

 # Semantic-Feature-Norms
 semantic feature norms produced in a classic property-generation task, in response to a set of 185 concrete and abstract concepts.
+These concepts have been identified as source or target domains in a set of visual or linguistic metaphors (Bolognesi 2016).
+Metaphors have been detected by applying the MIPVU and the VISMIP procedures to text and images.
+The initial dataset included 161 concepts.
+Metaphors reformulations at a higher and more abstract level led to a higher number of concepts, for which semantic features were collected.
+The current database encompasses 185 concrete and abstract concepts.